Dreaming Big · Opening Sequence Script · v3 (revised per review)

 A heart monitor.
 A hospital ceiling, fluorescent.
 Sam, 48, a tube in his arm.
 A doctor over him, speaking with the careful kindness of someone who has said this many times.
 Cut: a campaign trail.
 Garlands.
 A woman with a sandalwood paste circle on her forehead.
 A white kurta.
 A flash.
 Black.
 Then — a flag.
 White.
 Saffron.
 Green.
 Lowering.
 Halfway.
 Stopping there.

-The heart monitor · steady · steady · steady · then a flatline · then nothing · then — a single news radio broadcast, faint, as if from another room
+The heart monitor · steady · steady · then a flatline · then — a single news radio broadcast, faint, as if from another room

 Doctor · in scene · English